shaikhq/commands-library/python/sqlite3-installation.md

    ```

-2. **Override the Default `sqlite3` Module**: Before importing ChromaDB or any module that relies on SQLite3, I added the following code to my script or notebook:
+2. **Override the Default `sqlite3` Module**: Before importing ChromaDB or any module that relies on SQLite3, I added the following code to my  notebook:

    ```python
    __import__('pysqlite3')